simpleanalytics/docs/_docs/50_api/40_cors-jsonp.md

 });
 ```

-We append the `Access-Control-Allow-Origin`-header with the `*`-value , so any modern browser should accept the request without any effort.
+We append the `Access-Control-Allow-Origin`-header with the `*`-value, so any modern browser should accept the request without any effort.